shallker-wang/modular/README.md

   -V, --version      output the version number
   -c --compress      Compress javascript
-  -f --file [name]   Specify the build package file name -b --build [name]  Bundle all the modules to one file
+  -f --file [name]   Specify the build package file name -b --build [name]  Bundle all the modules into one file
 ```

 ## Todo